pfreyp/SC17_Developer_Lab/IDCT_Lab.md

     ![](./idctFigures/EndProfileSummary.PNG)

-From these reports, we can note down the expected kernel performance numbers and compare them to the original numbers
+From these reports, we can note down the expected kernel performance numbers and compare them to the original numbers.__
     - Kernel Total Time (ms):
     - Latency (min/max):
     - Interval (min/max):